Public Holidays in Berlin

 • Public Transport: Reduced public transportation schedules are in effect.

-• Rallies & Events: Several rallies and women’s rights events occur in Berlin.
+• Events: Rallies and women’s rights events occur throughout Berlin.

 • Closures: Most businesses, offices, and schools are closed.

-Tips: If you’re interested in human rights and gender equality, this is a great day to join the public events and discussions in Berlin.
+• Tips: If you’re interested in human rights and gender equality, join public events and discussions in Berlin.

 Good Friday is a Christian holiday commemorating the crucifixion of Jesus Christ.
 It’s one of the quieter holidays in Berlin, with a focus on reflection rather than celebration.